ArieLeo/Randomizer/README.md

 2. Select game object in the hierarchy window and from the *Component* menu select *Randomizer* to add component to the selected game object.
 3. Select type from the dropdown and enter some interval values.
-4. In play mode *Randomizer* will change it's *State* public bool property in random intervals.
+4. In play mode, *Randomizer* will change it's *State* public bool property in random intervals.
    Read this property from other components.

 ## Help